Aesthetic portal - professionally about beauty

 Hyaluronic acid is the main component of the dermal extracellular matrix, naturally produced in the skin and serving as a reservoir for water.
 The effectiveness of hyaluronic acid is determined by its molecular weight.

-Dangerous myths of biorevitalization!
+Dangerous Myths of Biorevitalization!

 On the concentration of hyaluronic acid in a biorevitalizant.
 This topic deserves a separate chapter in aesthetic practice.
 What happens when we use a hyaluronic acid gel with a concentration higher than 1% (10 mg/ml)?